-Oh BeatsX!
-I have a complicated feeling about this wireless headphone.
+Oh, the BeatsX!
+I have a complicated feeling about this wireless earphone.

-After spending a few precious hours trying to fix the device not turning on issue on my own but in vain, and calling Apple Support trying to find the reason, then visiting Genius Bar for device check…until finally receiving a “fixed” device.
+After spending a few precious hours trying to fix this “BeatsX turning on” issue but in vain, and calling Apple Support trying to find the reason, then visiting Genius Bar for device check…until finally receiving a “fixed” device.

 My Story about BeatsX

 I didn’t buy the BeatsX.
 Instead, it was a gift sent by a friend.
 That added a bit more complexity to deal with Apple support because technically I wasn’t the buyer.

 Anyway, it took me a lot of attempts trying to fix the problem, not to mention the weeks waiting for Apple (who bought Beats a few years ago) to mail me a new working device.
 Here’s a light version of my journey:

 - Day 1: my friend told me she sent a gift for me (didn’t mention what it was)

 - Day 4: I received the gift.
 It’s a Beats X!!
 How exciting…couldn’t wait to open the package and tried it on.
 But it won’t turn on and can’t pair with my iPhone.

 - Day 5: Charged Beats X, I could see the blinking white light, but still couldn’t pair it with my phone.

 - Day 6: researched tons of online troubleshooting tips including this official guide from Dr. Dre…nope, didn’t work either.